Maven Central FAQ

 Q: Something went wrong, can I contact Sonatype support?

-Yes, you can contact Sonatype support at central-support@sonatype.com.
+Yes.
+You can contact Sonatype support at central-support@sonatype.com.

 Q: How long does it take to publish something on Maven Central?

 If your deployment reaches the PUBLISHING state it should become available on Maven Central at some point.
-I have never seen that step fail so far.

 Q: What API is used to upload SNAPSHOTs?